 Philosophy and Approach:

 I believe that people experience life through the lens of their past, present, and perceived future, with an inherent drive to grow and reach optimal health and wellbeing.
 I believe that this drive for health and healing is at the core of every person.
 I typically work from the theoretical standpoint of Internal Family Systems, Feminist Theory, and Person-Centered approaches.
 It is my goal as a counselor to exercise cultural humility, meaning that I try to be aware of and sensitive to of each client’s cultural identity and background.
-This includes considerations of individual’s unique identities across the domains of ethnic/racial groups, ability, sexual orientation, gender identity/expression, and religion.
+This includes considerations of individual’s unique identities across the domains of ethnic/racial groups, ability, sexual orientation, gender identity/expression, immigration status, body size, and religion.
 During our work together, conversations about identity and culture will always be welcome and encouraged.

 The experience of seeing a counselor is different for each person and may or may not always be effective given the numerous internal and external factors that may impact the outcome of your counseling experience.
 Though I cannot guarantee specific outcomes for counseling, I will provide ethical and professional services within my scope, experience, training, and educational background.
 I will gladly hear and discuss any concerns, questions, or suggestions you may have at any time throughout our counseling relationship.

 Formal Education and Training: I hold a Bachelor’s degree in Psychology and a Master’s degree in Clinical Mental Health Counseling, both from Portland State University.
 Major coursework included: Theories and Interventions, Foundations of Substance Abuse, Developmental Foundations, Using Tests and Appraisal Instruments, Foundations of Couples, Marriage, and Family Counseling, Diagnosis and Treatment Planning, Legal & Ethical Issues, Psychopharmacology, Multicultural Counseling, Research and Program Evaluation, Group Counseling, Foundations of Mental Health Services, Counseling Skills, Career & Lifestyle Planning, Systemic Perspective on Human Sexuality, and Grief and Loss.